walinga/Double-U/README.md

 It is important to note that Double-U only supports integers in the range [0,inf).
 As a consequence, list operations that return a number will round to the nearest integer.

-Explanations of some special list functions:
+### Explanations of selected list functions:

-`remove! [arr]` - removes an element, chosen at random, from the array `select! [arr]` - chooses a random element of the array `average! [arr]` - randomly returns either the mean, median, or mode of the array `gemiddelde! [arr]` - returns the mean of a random number of applications of "average!"
+`remove! [arr]` - removes an element, chosen at random, from the array

+`select! [arr]` - chooses a random element of the array

+`average! [arr]` - randomly returns either the mean, median, or mode of the array

+`gmld! [arr]` - returns the mean of a random number of applications of "average!"

+### Explanations of selected numerical functions:

+`wrap! [num]` - creates an array of num elements, each chosen at random from the range [0,1000]